AmolHarsh/yotta-app-flow-info/README.md

 Field Research: Immersion trips, surveys, and semantic analysis to understand stakeholders' perspectives and challenges.

-Development Process
+## Development Process
 The development phase involved:

-Identifying key pain points through various research methods.
+(1) Identifying key pain points through various research methods.

-Brainstorming and designing features that address these issues.
+(2) Brainstorming and designing features that address these issues.

-Full-stack development of the three apps, integrating front-end usability with complex back-end functionalities.
+(3) Full-stack development of the three apps, integrating front-end usability with complex back-end functionalities.

+## Design and Features
+Our solution bridges the gap in the market with the following features:

+(1) Competitive Pricing: A bargaining feature allows customers to get products at competitive prices.

+(2) Quality Assurance: Ratings and reviews for each seller ensure the quality of products.

+(3) Trustworthy and Prompt Delivery: Prioritization of sellers within a 2km radius fosters trust and ensures fast delivery.

+(4) Accessibility: A multi-language option makes the app accessible to diverse sellers.

+(5) Digital Marketplace: Sourcing produce directly from local vendors provides them with a platform to expand their reach.

+(6) Local Insights: Vendors receive analytics on hot products and buying patterns in their locality through the app.

+These features are the keystones of Yotta Expo, conceptualized to empower local vendors by providing them with tools previously available only to large companies.

 ## Key Insights
 Recognition of the profitability of daily deal businesses in developing economies.